 The Armenian Revolutionary Federation (ARF) emerged in 1890, pressing for more autonomy from the Tsar and the Sultan alike.
 This nationalism was not welcomed by either Russia nor the Ottomans, and the Sultan lashed out particularly harshly.
 The years 1894-96 saw many Armenians arrested, tortured, and some 300,000 killed.

-In the lead-up to World War I, the political structure of the Ottoman Empire shifted radically over a short period.
-Although more liberal young Turk leaders rose to power, Turkish ultranationalists soon supplanted the progressives and pushed blame on the Armenians for the problems of the aging empire.
+In the lead-up to World War I, the political structure of the Ottoman Empire shifted radically and abruptly.
+Although more liberal Young Turk leaders rose to power, Turkish ultranationalists soon supplanted the progressives and pushed blame on the Armenians for the problems of the aging empire.

 Some Armenians fled abroad, many to Europe or America.
-Armenians around the world today observe an annual day of mourning in late April, usually April 24th, the day in 1915 when many members of the Armenian intelligentsiya were arrested and later executed.
+Armenians around the world today observe an annual day of mourning in late April, usually April 24th, the day in 1915 when many members of the Armenian intelligentsia were arrested and later executed.
 This has proven to bind the Armenian community even closer together despite the borders that may separate them from their homeland.
+Armenia has also founded an impressive Armenian Genocide Museum to memorialize and study the event.

 A video by Stratfor on the geopolitics of Armenia.